 The technology behind podcasts became available to listeners in 2003, with the actual term “podcast” coined in 2004.
-Credited to former MTV VJ Adam Curry and software developer Dave Winer, podcasts are generally free, pre-recorded audio shows that you can listen to anywhere, on demand.
+Former MTV VJ Adam Curry and software developer Dave Winer are credited with pioneering this new, on-demand style of audio content that listeners could subscribe to and stream or download.

 In 2005, Steve Jobs referred to podcasts as “the future of audio.”
 For a while, consumers and the marketing industry were intensely interested in podcasts.
 However, while the format was lauded as the next big thing, consumer adoption and the scale required for media monetization didn’t really materialize.
 Many of us thought the podcast was destined to become a resident of the technology junk heap next to the Apple Newton and the Zune MP3 player.